Las Vegas Raiders vs. New York Giants NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Giants stats and trends

+- New York has played eight games, with five wins against the spread.

-- This year, the Giants have an ATS record of 4-2 in their six games as an underdog of 3.5 points or more.
+- The Giants have an against the spread record of 4-2 in their six games when underdogs by 3.5 points or more this season.

-- New York's games this year have hit the over three times in nine opportunities (33.3%).
+- New York's games this season have eclipsed the over/under three times in nine opportunities (33.3%).

-- New York is 2-1 against the spread and 1-2 overall when the team churns out over 354.0 yards.
+- In games that New York piles up more than 354.0 yards, the team is 2-1 against the spread and 1-2 overall.

 - This season the Giants have turned the ball over 10 times, one more than the Raiders' takeaways (9).